kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - ✅ Authors can now edit post images as well as text.
 - ✅ Visitors can now see a list of most popular communities by subscribers, and posts.
 - ✅ Visitors can now see a list of most posts (by 'hotness', most recent, etc.)
+- ✅ Users _creating a community_ can _upload_ a jpg/png/webp/gif header image to be stored on our servers.

 ### What's _immediately_ next;